-Applications for change of use of redundant rural buildings to business use, or extensions to existing small businesses, will be favourably considered, providing there is no harm to the rural character of the area or to the living conditions and amenities of residents.
+Applications for the development of new business units, the change of use of redundant rural buildings to business use, or extensions to existing small businesses (falling within Use Classes B1, B2 and B8) will be favourably considered, providing there is no harm to the rural character of the area or to the amenities of local residents.
 Where existing buildings are modern or utilitarian in character (and do not make a positive contribution to local character), opportunities should be taken to improve the building's appearance and energy efficiency.